Colored National Labor Union: History

-While during the 1869 NLU convention, a motion was passed claiming that the organization did not recognize color, many local unions ignored this ruling and continued to remain segregated.
+During the 1869 NLU convention, a motion was passed claiming that the organization did not recognize color, many local unions ignored this ruling and continued to remain segregated.
 Due to the use of black laborers as strike breakers, there was a great deal of resentment from mostly white unions, who saw them as an enemy.
 This resentment went both ways, as white strike breakers were also often employed when black workers went on strike.
 Another issue was that the white working class were the base for violent white supremacist groups, making unity between the two races difficult.
 There were also disagreements between black and white workers regarding the priorities of labor unions, with white workers more focused on establishing political power and currency reform, while black workers were more concerned with the ability to own and develop property.
 As such, the black workers broke apart from the NLU and had their own convention later that year, resulting in the creation of the Colored National Labor Union.
 According to its constitution, the official name for the organization was, The National Labor Union.
 The word "colored" was added to the previous name apparently by the public media of the time, thus labeling it the "Colored National Labor Union."
 The "Colored" National Labor Union was a post-civil war organization founded in December 1869 by an assembly of 214 African American mechanics, engineers, artisans, tradesmen and trades-women, and their supporters in Washington D.C.
 This organization was created in pursuit of equal representation for African Americans in the workforce.
 The labor union was organized by Isaac Myers, and elected its first president; civil rights activist Frederick Douglass was selected the president of the CNLU in 1872.
 Douglass's newspaper The New Era was chosen as the official organ of this National Labor Union.
 The CNLU sent delegates to the 1870 National Labor Convention, but following the NLU's rejection of black abolitionist attorney John M. Langston's admission during the conference, the CNLU broke off most of its contact with the NLU.